jaym-01/RISCVCPU/statements/Jay.md

 | 01 | Value to be written to the register file at the write stage  |
 | 10 | The ALU result from the memory stage |

 To forward values, the multiplexor simply requires logic change the values of `ForwardAE` and `ForwardBE`.
-I initially implemented ForwardAE ([link to commit](https://github.com/johnyeocx/iac-project-team02/commit/c5c98eed1b90206229f23fb282846224ce82c7c2)) in the way show below (ForwardBE was implemented equivalently with `Rs2E` instead of `Rs1E`), before considering the effects of stalling and flushing.
+I initially implemented ForwardAE (in [commit c5c98ee](https://github.com/johnyeocx/iac-project-team02/commit/c5c98eed1b90206229f23fb282846224ce82c7c2)) in the way show below (ForwardBE was implemented equivalently with `Rs2E` instead of `Rs1E`), before considering the effects of stalling and flushing.
 The first condition of the if statement is specific to stalling, it prioritises forwarding the write stage value.
 It also checks if the value in the memory stage should be forwarded, this is checked before the write stage to ensure only the most recent value is forwarded, then it checks if the wire stage should be forwarded and if neither are true, uses the values found from the register file.

 ******************OLD code:******************